c3g/GenPipes_Docs/docs/source/deploy/how_to_deploy_genpipes.rst

 How to deploy GenPipes?
 =======================

 This document lists various ways by which GenPipes can be accessed and installed by users.
-This will typical list various means of deployment (C3G, cloud, docker, local copy for development purposes) and the steps involved.
-Some of the steps are common for all and others may vary.
-For each, we need to provide the specifics and then link the common steps via a single document (same content) for different means of deployment.
+Check out various :ref:`available deployment options<docs_dep_options>`, if you wish to install and setup GenPipes on your infrastructure.
+If you wish to use pre-installed GenPipes deployed on Compute Canada infrastucture, refer to :ref:`Accessing GenPipes on Compute Canada servers<docs_access_gp_pre_installed>`.

 .. toctree::
    :maxdepth: 1